makcedward/nlp/README.md

 # NLP - Tutorial
 Repository to show how NLP can tackle real-life problems.

-It includes: the source-code and datasets needed to understand state-of-the art NLP.
+It includes the source-code and datasets needed to understand state-of-the art NLP.

 ## Data Augmentation
 *   [Data Augmentation in NLP](https://towardsdatascience.com/data-augmentation-in-nlp-2801a34dfc28)